Visualizing Privacy-Relevant Data Flows in Android Applications: Evaluation

 Participants first worked with a DroidBench app, which had one privacy-relevant program slice with 10 nodes.
 Despite limited knowledge of GDPR, 10 participants successfully identified the privacy risks in the app and accurately determined which data required GDPR protection.
 Apart from P04 who over-reported the risky sources, all the other participants were able to analyze the slices, interpret the graphs, and understand the data flow, correctly identifying privacy-relevant properties.

-The TaintBench app given for Task~2 had seven program slices, with a maximum size of 20 nodes.
+The TaintBench app given for Task~3 had seven program slices, with a maximum size of 20 nodes.
 Of the 11 participants, 10 accurately identified all the privacy-relevant information in the given app.
 P03 correctly identified 50\% of the privacy-relevant details, but failed to report risk 4 slices, likely due to customizing SliceViz to only report risk 1 data sources.
-Interestingly, P04 (who struggled to understand privacy risks and data flow in the first task) could successfully identify and report the privacy-relevant details in this app.
+Interestingly, P04 (who struggled to understand privacy risks and data flow in the first task) could successfully identify and report the privacy-relevant details in this app, suggesting a slight learning curve.

-The first two tasks included questions about the dashboard.
-Only P02 felt they could understand the slices without using the dashboard, likely due to their advanced Android development experience (cf.~Table~\ref{tab:participants}).
-They suggested more detailed description of all data sources within the dashboard.
-All 11 participants agreed that the overview and the hints provided by the dashboard helped them better understand the tool (cf.~Figure~\ref{fig:divergedstackbar}).
+The questionnaire also included dashboard evaluation questions, which helped assess how effectively the dashboard supported participants in understanding data protection aspects within Android apps.
+All 11 participants agreed that the overview and the hints provided by the dashboard helped them better understand the tool (cf.~\Cref{fig:divergedstackbar}).
+P02 suggested more detailed description of all data sources within the dashboard.

 Four participants \textit{(P03, P07, P10, and P12)} explicitly mentioned the warning scale as one of the most useful features of the dashboard.
 P03 noted, \textit{``I like how all risks are categorized with source and warning scale''}.
 P10 said, \textit{``Warning scale is the best way to convey overall risks''}.
 P04 found the bar and pie charts easy to understand.
 P09 said, \textit{``SliceViz gave me a good understanding about privacy-relevant data flows.
 Warning scale was helpful.
 I prioritized looking at slices rated D before I moved on to safer slices''}.
 P12 confessed that SliceViz made them aware of potential privacy risks.